retrooper/Grim/README.md

 GrimAC is an open source Minecraft anticheat designed for 1.20 and supports 1.8-1.20.
 It is free while in beta.
 It will eventually become paid and/or will include offering additional subscription based paid checks.
 Geyser players are fully exempt.

+### How to get 1.21 Minecraft support for Grim (for now)
+1. Head to [retrooper/Grim GitHub Actions](https://github.com/retrooper/Grim/actions) and download the latest build, add it to your plugins folder.
+2. Head to [booky10/packetevents GitHub Actions](https://github.com/booky10/packetevents/actions) and download the latest build (spigot-build), add it to your plugins folder.
+3. 1.21 Minecraft should then work..

 ### Compiling through terminal/command prompt
 1. git clone https://github.com/GrimAnticheat/Grim.git (or click the green code button, download ZIP, then unzip it.)
 2. cd Grim